This house was built at 1902 Lombard.

 A fine example of American Foursquare design, inspired by the Prairie Style made popular by Frank Lloyd Wright.

 A.L.
-Van Valey owned a bottling company in Everett.
+Van Valey owned a bottling company in Everett, which bottled 7UP and Rainier beer amongst other beverages.

 2215 Colby: Sam Nichols house (1909).